xinslu/cs6235-elba/README.md

 4. Populate `config/config.json` with your values.
 Instructions: hostname format is `node-{idx}.{experiment_name}.infosphere-pg0.{ssh-host without the first varying part}`.
 > You can get the experiment name from cloudlab the format is `username-number`, e.g. XinpengW-177986
 > for ssh-host, suppose a host is `apt186.apt.emulab.net`, then we pick the latter three parts without the first varying one.
+(Thus, it will be apt.emulab.net)
 > Username would be your cloudlab usernane, for example: Preethi
 5. Delete existing zip to obtain new data.